Skip to main content

 • If there's a code pattern in the codebase that matches the vulnerability definition, the finding is flagged as reachable.

-• If you don't use the vulnerable piece of code of the library or package imported, the finding is flagged as unreachable.
+• If Semgrep Supply Chain determines that you don't use the vulnerable library package imported or you don't use the vulnerable piece of code of the library or package imported, the finding is flagged as unreachable.

 • lockfile-only languages: For lockfile-only languages, Semgrep Supply Chain's performance is comparable to that of GitHub's Dependabot.
 Semgrep Supply Chain generates these findings by checking the dependency's version listed in your lockfile or manifest against a list of versions with known vulnerabilities, but it does not run reachability analysis.
 Because Semgrep Supply Chain doesn't run reachability analysis, it can't determine whether the vulnerability is reachable.
-Such vulnerabilities are, therefore, flagged as undetermined.
+Such vulnerabilities are, therefore, flagged as no reachability analysis.

 Specific dependency and code match findings are called usages.
 Semgrep AppSec Platform groups all usages together by vulnerability.
 For each vulnerability, the UI also displays a CVE number corresponding to the CVE program record.